Noah-Huppert/bugs/nodejs-prom-client/README.md

 You will see that the `nodejs-prom-client` service does not start.
 If you look at logs (by configuring `/etc/sv/nodejs-prom-client/log/run`) you will see the `ENOTCONN` error.

+The fix is to provide the program with some stdin.
+Replace the `run.broken` service file with the `run.fix` service file and it will work.

+A similar example could be made with Systemd, however I do not have systemd so I cannot do so.